GirmadaShaw/CosmoCloud/README.md

-# CosmoCloud_Project
+# CosmoCloud

-# CosmoCloud - Project Developed by Paramveer Singh
+This is a part of some project developed by Paramveer Singh